 As simple as that sounds, there are some things we have to address.
 First and foremost, these rights come together.
 After all, it’s impossible to enter a property and not be able to exit it.
 So when hearing these terms, remember that they go hand and hand.

 Verifying ingress and egress rights is an essential part of the due diligence process when purchasing property for both real estate agents and buyers.
 If one of your clients is planning to buy landlocked property, don’t assume anything.
 Check records.
-Have the land surveyed, if necessary, take extra steps to ensure the property holds an easement for ingress and egress.
+Have the land surveyed, and if necessary, take extra steps to ensure the property holds an easement for ingress and egress.

-What is an Easement for Ingress and Egress?
+What Is an Easement for Ingress and Egress?

 Definition: An easement used for entering and exiting a property.

 Why do we need to define that?
 Well, because there are different types of easements, of course!
-This type of easement explicitly has to do entering and exiting a property.
+This type of easement explicitly has to do with entering and exiting a property.

 It’s also worth noting an easement for ingress and egress may not be written into the deed.
 Sometimes it may be listed on a separate document or even sometimes implied verbally.
-Or in some extreme circumstances written into the deed that appears valid but maybe legally defective.
+Or, in some extreme circumstances, written into the deed that appears valid but may be legally defective.